Oliver-Tommy/hackathon-1/README.md

 ## Future Improvements

-A potential future improvement could be that once you've gone through the questions a few times it might be nice to have an option to get back to the game walkthrough and start it from the beginning again.
+- The ability to start the walkthrough from the beginning by pushing a button.